 This was Mr. Hoffmans first and last commencement and he thanked the students, faculty and staff for making it the most rewarding experience of my life.

 Ms. Gibson, 21, and her longtime friend and classmate, Kyle R. Clark, 21, also of Canton, both said their graduation is bittersweet.
-The pair graduated from Canton High School together and are going their separate ways as a part of the first class to graduate from SUNY Cantons new sports management program.
+The pair graduated from Canton High School together and are going their separate ways as part of the first class to graduate in SUNY Cantons new sports management program.